typedb/typedb/docs/pages/academy/4-data-loading/module-review.md

 ### Exercise 3: Loading XML
 Migrate the file `bonds.xml` using the schema `bonds.xsd` and the template file `bond-template.gql` into the knowledge base.

-Verify that bonds have been migrated into the knowledge base using the GRAQL shell.
+Verify that bonds have been migrated into the knowledge base using the Graql shell.

 ## Test your knowledge base!
 Congratulations!
 You should have built your first Grakn knowledge base at this point!

-Retrieve the big GRAQL query from [module 2](./graql-intro.html) and test it on your knowledge base.
+Retrieve the big Graql query from [module 2](./graql-intro.html) and test it on your knowledge base.
 Did you get the same answer as you did within the "Academy" keypsace?
 Celebrate!

 ## What next?
 Now that you have data into your knowledge base, we have barely started the engine.
 It’s time to push the gas pedal a bit.
 It is time to look at [inference rules](./reasoner-intro.html).